-The most likely context in which you might be asked to present expert testimony is as part of a civil case.
+The most likely context in which a scientist might be asked to present expert testimony is as part of a civil trial.
 Civil cases do not involve a claim of criminal misconduct, but rather a claim of damages or injury resulting from non-criminal behavior, such as negligence, breach of contract, or violation of a civil regulation.
+Testimony from an expert climate scientist might be used, for example, to support an argument that climate change is likely to have caused a particular harm or that a defendant's actions contributed to climate change.